a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 								\
 									Node 3 [Cache Data]

+		5. Example: Web-application
+			1. Each web-app node can cache data in it's own memory
+				1. It resides within the instance (service data say)
 	2. Shared Cache
 		1. Higher latency due to an extra hop
 		2. Can scale out ot a distributed cache